adahooniłigii, 1956-11-01, pages 1-3

 Náádaałahgóó díí Naabeehó dine’é bikéyah bikáa’gi naanish hadahat’éehgóó t’áá ’ałtso ’ałdó’ ’ákót’ée dooleeł dahodishníigo bee hół nídahasnih níigo yaa ch’íhoní’ą́.

-It’s repeated once again in some places this Navajo people’s land on some projects will just get wrong if all of them start in the wrong direction, they are pointing this out all around,” after saying this, he went back down to the crowd.
+It’s repeated once again in some places this Navajo people’s land on some projects will be successful after things get done properly in the area, they are pointing this out all around,” after saying this, he went back down to the crowd.

 Díí ’ákót’éego nihahastóí Paul Jones hastóí yił nahasni’.